-So when The One and I recently went to Allium in Great Barrington, MA, and I took a look at the menu, for a moment everything around me went pleasantly fuzzy.
+So when The One and I recently went to a sweet little restaurant in Great Barrington, MA, and I took a look at the menu, for a moment everything around me went pleasantly fuzzy.
 Kind of like looking at the world through the wrong end of a smudgy telescope.
-There, at the top of the appetizer list, was bolinhos de bacalhau with harrisa aïoli.
-My countrymen were relying upon me, I told myself.
+There, at the top of the appetizer list, was simply, innocently the phrase “salt cod fritter” with harrisa aïoli.
 So what if harrisa was a North African condiment?
 The real balls of the dish (pun intended) were the fritters.
 It was my national duty, being a citizen of Portugal, to order them.

 - Deep-fry or candy or instant-read thermometer